LinuxForHealth/FHIR/fhir-persistence-schema/docs/SchemaToolUsageGuide.md

 For PostgreSQL:

-The FHIRSERVER user is the database user used by the IBM FHIR Server to connect to the database.
-This user is granted the minimal set of privileges required for the IBM FHIR Server to operate.
-The FHIRADMIN user should only be used for schema updates, not for IBM FHIR Server access.
+The FHIRSERVER user is the database user used by The LinuxForHealth FHIR® Server to connect to the database.
+This user is granted the minimal set of privileges required for The LinuxForHealth FHIR® Server to operate.
+The FHIRADMIN user should only be used for schema updates, not for LinuxForHealth FHIR® Server access.

 ```
 --db-type postgresql \